1998–99 Manchester United F.C. season: Knockout phase

-The knockout phase consists the quarter-finals, the semi-finals and the final.
-Each round (except for the final) is played over two legs, with one match home and the other away.
+The knockout phase consists of the quarter-finals, the semi-finals, and the final.
+Each round (except for the final) is played over two legs, with one match at home and the other away.
 The final is a single match played on a neutral venue, which, for 1999, was Camp Nou in Barcelona, Spain.
 Manchester United played two Italian sides in the knockout phase: Internazionale quarter-finals and Juventus in the semi-finals; United had never won on an Italian pitch before the season.

 In the quarter-finals, Beckham faced Diego Simeone for the first time since the 1998 World Cup.
 In the first leg at Old Trafford, United beat Inter 2–0 with two almost identical goals from Yorke, both from crosses by Beckham; Simeone's second-half goal was disallowed for pushing.
 At the San Siro, substitute Scholes scored a late away goal to level the game at 1–1, following a Nicola Ventola goal, as United advanced 3–1 on aggregate.

-In the first leg of the semi-finals, Juventus's captain Antonio Conte met Edgar Davids' pass to give them an away goal.
+In the first leg of the semi-finals, Juventus's captain, Antonio Conte, met Edgar Davids' pass to give them an away goal.
 United equalised in injury-time through Giggs, who converted a Beckham cross; a Teddy Sheringham goal a few minutes earlier had been disallowed.
-The draw meant that United needed to score at least a goal in Italy to qualify for the final.
+The draw meant that United needed to score at least one goal in Italy to qualify for the final.
 In the second leg at the Stadio delle Alpi, Filippo Inzaghi scored twice in the first 11 minutes to give Juve a 3–1 aggregate lead.
 United captain Roy Keane, who was shown a yellow card, preventing him from playing the final, headed in a Beckham cross.
 Dwight Yorke added a second to level the match just before the break.
 In the second half, Juventus had a goal by Inzaghi ruled out because of offside.
 Scholes received a yellow card and missed the final.
-Five minutes before full time, Cole put United ahead for the first time in the match and the tie: Yorke was brought down by the Juve keeper Angelo Peruzzi in the area as he went round him, but the referee played the advantage and Cole scored from an acute angle.
-United held to win 3–2 in the second leg and 4–3 on aggergate, qualifying for a spot in the final.
+Five minutes before full time, Cole put United ahead for the first time in the match and the tie: Yorke was brought down by the Juve keeper Angelo Peruzzi in the area as he went round him, but the referee played the advantage, and Cole scored from an acute angle.
+United held to win 3–2 in the second leg and 4–3 on aggregate, qualifying for a spot in the final.